Skip to main content

 General Availability in Select Markets (United States)

-flag-us.png Procore Pay icon-external-link.png with payments powered by Goldman Sachs Transaction Banking (TxB)* is available in the United States.
+flag-us.png Procore Pay icon-external-link.png is available in the United States.
 It is designed for General Contractors and Owner-Builders who act as their own General Contractors on a job.
 Procore Pay extends the Invoice Management icon-external-link.png functionality in the Procore web application to handle the payment process between general and specialty contractors.

 Limited Release

-Free Procore accounts are currently only available in the United States and Canada.
+Free Procore accounts are currently available in English in Canada and the United States.

 Objective